Some history of the Big Bull's Head in Digbeth in Birmingham in the County of Warwickshire

 Recorded in a rate book for Digbeth, Joseph Chirm Jr. is certainly listed as the publican of the Stag and Pheasant by 1825.
 He is also listed in a licensing and justices document held at Warwick where the name of Joseph Chirm is mentioned alongside the Stag and Pheasant at No.67 Digbeth.
 In 1825 he moved from No.5 Easy Row where he traded as a cooper and victualler.
 He was possibly part of the family which had long been prominent in Birmingham affairs, particularly in legal matters.
 When serving as head borough constable of Birmingham, a Joseph Chirm brought Booth The Forger, of Booth's Farm at Handsworth, to justice in 1812.
 Joseph Chirm, publican of the Stag and Pheasant, died at Edgbaston on July 1st 1827 at the age of 38.

-Until this development took place in 1880-1 Milk Street, as you can see, ended at Moore's Row.
-However, it was possible to walk from the junction of Milk Street and Moore's Row through Meeting House Yard and via an entry into Digbeth.
-Meeting House Yard's name stems from the 'New' Meeting House, a place of worship for Presbyterians or Unitarians erected in 1692.
+Back in the day it was possible to walk from the junction of Milk Street and Moore's Row through to the rear of the Bull's Head Inn via Meeting House Yard.
+This former street layout can be seen on the 1855 plan.
+The name stems from the 'New' Meeting House, a place of worship for Presbyterians or Unitarians erected in 1692.
 It is thought that this was abandoned around 1730 in favour of a new building at Moor Street, though these dissenting chapels would be destroyed in the political riots of 1791.
 Following the riots the Unitarians gathered at Carr's Lane Meeting House and then at another place in Livery Street until a new building was constructed in 1803 at Moor Street and the appropriately-named New Meeting Street.

 Charles Hieatt died in the Autumn of 1844 and it was all change at the Bull's Head Inn.
 His widow Matilda died in her 55th year on August 18th, 1855.
 A few come-and-go licensees came and went before Thomas Rainsford took over the reins at the Bull's Head Inn.
 Rainsford was the licensee when the pub was documented in the 1847 rate book for St. Martin's.
 In that year the annual ground rent on the licensed public house and premises was £63.0s.0d.
 Thomas Rainsford paid the rates of £4.10.0d. in full.
 Born in 1803 in Warwickshire, Thomas Rainsford kept the Bull's Head Inn with his wife Caroline.
 Like previous tenants, they employed several servants at the hotel.